tjchaplin/restify/README.md

 # Usages

 To use this library in an OTP application it needs to be added to the supervision tree.
-The best way to to this is as follows
+The best way to do this is as follows

-1. Add As Rebar Dependency
+* Add As Rebar Dependency

 In your **rebar.config** file: